Chart Color Schemes

 Rockhampton City has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 13 projects that may impact this region.
-Notable projects include Bruce Highway Upgrade Program, Browne Park Redevelopment, Central Queensland Defence Industry Precinct Business Case, and Rockhampton Museum of Art.
-The following list details those likely to be most relevant.
+AreaSearch has identified 12 projects likely impacting the area.
+Key projects include Browne Park Redevelopment, Central Queensland Defence Industry Precinct Business Case, Rockhampton Museum of Art, and Rockhampton Botanic Gardens and Zoo Redevelopment.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.